adrihor/pythonista-dropbox/README.rst

 The adapter.PythonModuleAdapter has accomplished so far the first goal.
 See the doc string in pythonista_dropbox.adapter.
 Modules that don't exist on a non-iOS platform can be mocked with this class.

-The second goal is accomplished with some altering the gist at pipista_ The pipista module is included in this package.
+The second goal is accomplished with some altering the gist at pipista_.
+The pipista module is included in this package.
 Its altered dropbox counterpart is called dropbox_pipista.py.
 The dropbox_pipista.py module downloads Python source distribution file files from a given Dropbox path.

 After an install, the following command is available at the command line: